MicrosoftDocs/learn/learn-pr/wwl-azure/review-windows-powershell/includes/2-learn-about-windows-powershell.md

 ### PowerShell

 PowerShell is shipped, installed, and configured separately from Windows PowerShell.
-First released as PowerShell Core 6.0 in 2018, it was the first version that offered multi-platform support, extending its availability to MacOS and Linux operating systems.
+First released as PowerShell Core 6.0 in 2018, it was the first version that offered multi-platform support, extending its availability to macOS and Linux operating systems.

 > [!NOTE]
 > The latest version of PowerShell is PowerShell 7.2, available via Microsoft Update.